CPT-Jack-A-Castle/Email-extraction-from-web-page/README.md

 # How to implement in your Django project?

 -: Update or append  **URLS.py views.py** in your django project.
-Change index.html file in your django project which is present the **templates** folder or if not present then add this index.html file in the folder.
+Change index.html file in your django project which is present in the **templates** folder or if it is not present then add this index.html file in the templates folder.